for this was on seynt Valentynes day

 [personal profile] ysabetwordsmith

-Today is sunny and mild.
+Today is partly sunny and chilly.

 I fed the birds.
-I've seen a large mixed flock of sparrows and house finches.
+I've seen a few sparrows.

 I put out water for the birds.